-Join Arthur Ulfeldt for an in-depth discussion in this video Clojure Functions, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video Clojure Functions, part of Learning Clojure.

 - [Narrator] Functions are probably the single…most important construct in Clojure.…I mean, it's called a functional language for a reason.…When I use this word throughout the course,…I'm really talking about functions like you learned…in math class.…They are a function from one value to another value.…That's why we call Clojure a functional language.…Code that changes things outside of its scope,…when it's run, is said to have side effects.…So, a function like add 42 to three is a function.…It takes in one value, returns another value.…